Permutation in String

 - This gives an overall time complexity of O(n), where

-is the length ofs2
+nis the length ofs2.

 Time and Space Complexity: